-Prepped for battle, the first founder confidently marched up to present, armed with a Powerpoint remote.
-50 angel investors looked on, packed into a freakishly brightly-lit room overlooking London’s financial district.
+Prepped for battle, the first founder confidently marches up to the podium, armed with a Powerpoint-remote.
+50 angel investors peer on, packed into a freakishly brightly-lit room overlooking London’s financial district.

-The founder began, his speech complete with rehearsed, weighty pauses as he explained his life’s work to a crowd of potential financiers sitting cross-armed and expectant.
+The founder begins, his speech complete with rehearsed, weighty pauses as he explains his life’s work to a crowd of potential financiers sitting cross-armed and expectant.

 “Insane valuation”, one investor nearby scribbled; “Overinflated revenue.
 Will need to raise again.”

 Welcome to Angel’s Den, where companies pitch to pre-vetted, high-net-worth individuals, eager to find the Mark Zuckerberg of fintech.

 The investors (overwhelmingly men) pay to be part of the network which in return sifts through startup candidates over weeks of intensive due diligence.